samiam713/ChickenAndEgg/readme.md

 # Egg:
-Egg is a self printing program - this waw the hard part.
+Egg is a self printing program - this was the hard part.
 This is the pseudocode solution in a language that has built in strings and uses variables for assignment (pretty much every language I know).

 COMMAND 1: